jobisoft/TbSync/README.md

 ## Found a bug?

-First update to the latest beta of the latest [release](https://github.com/jobisoft/TbSync/releases) and also update your Thunderbird to the latest standard release.
+First update TbSync to the latest [release](https://github.com/jobisoft/TbSync/releases) (or the latest beta, if there is one) and also update your Thunderbird to the latest standard release.
 Please also enable debug logging (TbSync Account Manager -> Help).
 Can you still reproduce the bug?
 If so, please send me the debug.log.

 ## Got a question?
 Maybe it has been answered already!